NineOfGaming/NineOfGaming/README.md

 # NineOfGaming
-Ill put something here when i have time
+Ill put something here when i have time.

-Here is my empty <a href="nineofgaming.github.io" target="_blank">Website</a>, ill put something here too when i have the time
+Here is my empty <a href="nineofgaming.github.io" target="_blank">Website</a>, ill put something here too when i have the time.

 <!--
 **NineOfGaming/NineOfGaming** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.